yzm1205/Grounded-Expectation/README.md

 # Grounded-Expectation

+# TODO
+    - Merge all model responses into an excel file for annotations

 ## - Domain Expert:
 Dictate the *guideliness* for the chatbot.
 A chatbot must follow the guideliness and assist **Target Users**.
  - **Automate Prompt Engineering (APE)**:\